-After the analysis of extracted features and validation metrics calculation, the images were sent to classification with the LIME package7 (Ribeiro et al., 2016).
+After the analysis of extracted features and validation metrics calculation, the images were sent to classification with the LIME package.
 Random image parts are consequently sent to the CNN, and a region that gives the most classification value is evaluated (Figure 28).
-Figure 29).

-Only AlexNet activated a limited number of filters from a large number in all lithotypes (only one filter out of four was activated in figure 28).
+Only AlexNet activated a limited number of filters from a large number in all lithotypes (only one filter out of four was activated in figure 27).
 In other architectures, the filters have the same weight sign for most lithotypes, but each filter selects features for each lithotype.
 ResNet and VGGNet concentrate on the grain size of the lithotype and a texture, as each filter emphasizes the granularity of an image.
 ResNet does not extract information from images when the size of grains is small (the siltstone and argillite images do not have significant weight fluctuation).
 However, VGGNet attempts to extract information in all cases.
 GoogLeNet activations concentrate more on texture classification.
 The granularity of intermediate layers is small in GoogLeNet; it can be seen only in the massive sandstone and granite.
 More examples can be found in a published article (Baraboshkin et al., 2020).

-Regarding The LIME package allows countering the most important area for the classification area countering allof an image.
-All the networks detect the lithotype based on several different-size image regions (Figure 28), Figure 29).
-Some of the regions may contain areas which sometimes can cause misclassification as not all of the features important for classification may persist on an image.
+Regarding classification area countering - all the networks detect the lithotype based on several different-size image regions (Figure 28), which sometimes can cause misclassification.
 All CNNs classified the presented examples on the first row as laminated sandstone.
 In contrast, the second row has been classified as siltstone by most architectures except VGGNet, which classified it as laminated sandstone.
 That happened because most of the examined patches of an image are like siltstone.
 The VGGNet made such a prediction because the patches it examined contained sandstone parts and fine-grained siltstone.

-Figure 29.
-Countered image regions are importantessential for a CNN classification acquired with the LIME package marked with red boundaries.
-Various architectures choose different areas, which may influence the final decision as some textures may not be represented inside the chosen region.
+Figure 28.
+Countered image regions are important for a CNN classification acquired with the LIME package.

 With such an experimental setup, the best optimization method was Adam (Adaptive Moment Estimation), with the learning rate starting at a level of 0.01.
-As a result of experiments, the following average metrics were gained on the validation set with the best-chosen hyperparameters (Table 2):
+As a result of experiments, the following average metrics were gained on the validation set with the best-chosen hyperparameters (Table 1):